 - On The Big Bang Theory, Sheldon and Barry compete over who gets a new office.
 Since there is not much either one is equally good at, they decide to settle it at something they are equally bad at - namely, sports.
 So they head to the gym to play a one-on-one basketball game.
 Unfortunately, they are so equally bad at it that neither one can score a single basket.
 Eventually, they settle on bouncing a ball in the air and whoever bounces it higher gets the office.
 Sheldon wins by sheer luck. ("Who's unsatisfactory in P.E. now?")

-- Also in the Pokémon series, Ghost and Dragon typed Pokémon are notably vulnerable to their own element, especially the Dragons as they are the only element that Dragon-type attacks get an advantage against at all.
-It is also common competitive practice to teach a given Pokémon moves from other elements specifically to counter the types they are weak against (such as giving a Fire-type user the Grass-type "Solarbeam" for use against Water-types).
+- Also in the Pokémon series, Ghost- and Dragon-typed Pokémon are notably vulnerable to their own element, especially the Dragons as they are the only element that Dragon-type attacks get an advantage against at all (at least, until the introduction of the Fairy-type in the 6th generation).
+It is also common competitive practice to teach a given Pokémon moves from other elements specifically to counter the types they are weak against (such as giving a Fire-type user the Grass-type "Solarbeam" for use against Water-, Rock- and Ground-types).

 - Due to the complicated nature of Elemental Rock-Paper-Scissors, Pokémon with dual elemental types can in fact become vulnerable to one of their own elements (like the Rock+Flying Aerodactyl being vulnerable to Rock attacks, or the Fighting+Steel Lucario being vulnerable to Fighting attacks).